WolfpackWilson/CNC-Operation-Document/README.md

 # CNC-Operation-Document
-Independent study to make a machining document for CNC mills W'20 at WWU.
-T
+The macro program was created for the CAD software CATIA-V5.

-The macro was created for the CAD software CATIA-V5.
 Please refer to the MFGE 495 Report document for in-depth details on the study.

 Info on the files included:
 - CNC_Sheet.bas - primary code